weareprestatech/hotpdf/README.md

 # Load pdf file into memory
 hotpdf_document = HotPdf(pdf_file_path)

-# Alternatively, you can also pass an opened pdf stream to be loaded
+# Alternatively, you can also pass an opened PDF stream to be loaded
 with open(pdf_file_path, "rb") as f: hotpdf_document_2 = HotPdf(f)

 # You can also merge multiple HotPdf objects to get one single HotPdf object
 merged_hotpdf_object = HotPdf.merge_multiple(hotpdfs=[hotpdf1, hotpdf2])

-# Get number of pages
+# Get the number of pages
 print(len(hotpdf_document.pages))

 # Find text